Chinese Philosophy — Schools, History, Development, and Characteristics

 Key Words: Lobby and Diplomacy

-Important Figures: Fan Ju
+Significant Figures: Fan Ju

-Development History of Chinese Philosophy
+Development History of Ancient Chinese Philosophy

-Dominant Ideology Schools
+Official Dominant Ideology Schools

-Afterwards, history of Chinese philosophy stepped into a stage when the ruling classes set an official ideology.
+Later, with the establishment of the unified Qin Dynasty (221 BC — 207 BC), the history of Chinese philosophy stepped into a stage when the ruling classes set an official ideology.

 Formation of the Taoism Religion